In This Article

 Could I Make a Profit From a Repossession?

 If you cannot keep up with your repayments and your financial situation isn’t expected to improve, selling your home quickly may be the only way to stop repossession or avoid voluntary house repossession.
 Although this is probably not ideal, it is better to sell your home yourself because you will probably get a higher price than your lender at an auction.
 Thus, you would not have to worry about your home ending up listed as one of many repossessed houses for sale.

 One option to sell your house is through online or high street estate agents.
 If you are against the clock however this could be stressful as the average time to sell can be 6 months or more.
 Unless you are a buyer looking at how to buy a repossessed house, it is unlikely you will make a profit from a repossession.

-You can sell to a UK cash buying company.
+You can sell to UK cash home buyers.
 All you will need is to agree on a price to sell your house, based on the value of your property.
 They often do the rest, including instructing and paying your legal fees.
 Providing you have equity in your home, money received from the sale of your property goes towards paying off your mortgage and mortgage arrears you have accrued.
 The remainder is cash in the bank for you.